-This activity is not a reflection of your cooking skills, but instead looks at the impact of your health condition on your ability to carry out the tasks required to cook a simple meal.
+This activity is not a reflection of your cooking skills, but instead looks at the impact of your health condition on your ability and motivation to carry out the tasks required to cook a simple meal.
 It assesses your ability to open packaging, serve food, peel and chop food and use a microwave oven or cooker hob to cook or heat food.
+It also looks at whether you need support and encouragement to do so.
 A simple meal is a cooked one-course meal for one person from fresh ingredients.